argafacu/argafacu.github.io/_teaching/econometrictechniques.md

 date: September 2021 - 2022
 location: "Madrid, Spain"
 ---
+Teaching Assistant.
 For this one I got the Teaching Excellent Acknowledgement.